Big1ce/Big1ce.github.io/_posts/2019-08-16-good-night.markdown

 ## Day_2

-> **Dear Baby~** This is my second blog..
+> **Dear Baby~** This is my second blog.It is also for you.

-It is also for you.
 You are the star which lighting up my firmament and my dream.
 Good night my darling~

 ---
 <p id = "Day_3"></p>